pratikyewale007/Coffee-House/README.md

 # ☕ Coffee House Website

-A stylish and interactive **Coffee House Website** built using **HTML, CSS, and JavaScript**.
+A stylish and interactive **Coffee House Website** built using **HTML, CSS, Bootstrap and JavaScript**.
 This project provides a user-friendly interface with seamless browsing and form validation.

 ## 🚀 Features
 - **Responsive Design** – Adapts to all screen sizes